flare-foundation/songbird-state-connector-protocol/specs/scProtocol/attestation-provider.md

 -   Assembling the [Merkle tree](merkle-tree.md) according to bit-voted and verified requests.
 -   Carrying out the commit-reveal voting cycle.
 -   Storing the confirmed attestation requests, their responses, and Merkle trees for the rounds with a confirmed Merkle root.
--   Running standardized REST API routes to provide confirmed attestation responses together with Merkle proofs, which can be used on the Flare blockchain.
+-   Running standardized REST API routes to provide confirmed attestation responses together with Merkle proofs, which can be used on the Songbird blockchain.

 ## Becoming a default attestation provider